Dunkirk, Nottingham: Healthcare

 The Queen's Medical Centre is an accident and emergency hospital situated in the area.
 Until 2012, the QMC was the largest hospital in the United Kingdom; it continues to be the largest teaching hospital in Europe.
 The hospital employs over 6,000 people and the total floor area of the main block is 30 square miles.

 The QMC has an overhead bridge to the University of Nottingham main campus.
 Inside the QMC there is a hotel, academy, Costa, clothes shops and Amigos.

 There is a stop for the Nottingham Express Tram at the Queen's Medical Centre.

 Economy

-Dunkirk is situated in an important economical zone for Greater Nottingham; along with neighbouring Beeston Rylands, it is home to a number of international and regional headquarters such as Games Workshop, Experian, Black Horse, CIS, Abbeyfield Estates, Specsavers, Arck, Coutts, Zurich, HSBC, Speedo, Bank of England, tcp, HBOS plc and Vision Express.
+Dunkirk is situated in an important economical zone for the Nottingham Urban Area; along with neighbouring Beeston Rylands, it is home to a number of international and regional headquarters such as Games Workshop, Experian, Black Horse, CIS, Abbeyfield Estates, Specsavers, Arck, Coutts, Zurich, HSBC, Speedo, Bank of England, tcp, HBOS plc and Vision Express.